30 Ways to Improve School Lunches

 3. Increase Gardens in School

 Across the U.S., school gardens are becoming a popular way to teach students how to improve school lunches and snacks.
-For example, in a school in Vermont, indoor tower gardens provide an opportunity for students to learn how fresh ingredients can be grown and used in healthy recipes.
+Here are some examples:

-In New York City, raised beds give students access to a variety of fresh produce.
-And in tribal communities, native food gardens provide students with a unique chance to learn how to incorporate traditional ingredients into their meals.
+• Tribal communities offer native food gardens to provide students with a unique chance to learn how to incorporate traditional ingredients into their meals.

 The 2015, USDA Farm to School Census indicated that there were more than 7,000 school gardens across the country.
-In addition, Alice Waters' Edible Schoolyard Project at a middle school in California includes a one-acre garden and a kitchen classroom.

 To ensure that students understand how to use the fresh ingredients they grow, nutrition education should be part of the curriculum.
 This can be done through field trips to the garden, special lessons about healthy eating habits and other interactive activities that help students develop a better understanding of how to make nutritious meals.